Modricagon/LazerMusicExporter/README.md

 When exporting collections, the album name metadata will be replaced with the name of your ingame Osu! collection!
 This way you can make your own custom albums which can all be bundled together and recognised in other software or on other devices.

-# Configuraiton / How to use!
+# Configuration / How to use!
 To configure the application you should find the appsettings.json file.

 ```